NAS2pwn/100-days-of-CUDA/README.md

 Objective :

-- [] Implementing a larger matrix multiplication
+- [x] Implementing a larger matrix multiplication
-- [] Implementing a convolution operation
+- [x] Implementing a convolution operation
-- [] Using nvidia nsight for the first time
+- [x] Using nvidia nsight for the first time

 Implemented :

+- `matrix_multiplication_better.cu` : Better matrix multiplication, on a real word sized matrix
-- `convolution2d.cu` :
+- `gaussian_blur_vibe_coded.cu` : Gaussian blur kernel coded with cursor

 Learnt :

--
+- Learnt how to use 100% of my GPU
+- Used `sudo ncu -o profile ./binary` to profile the kernel, it's pretty cool
+- Implemented a gaussian blur kernel, but I used cursor to write the code so I don't really understand what happens, but you know I have some insights

+Time spent : 1 hour

+## Day 4

+Objective :

+- [] Fully understand the gaussian blur kernel
+- [] Develop another operation on image manually
+- [] Read a little bit of the CUDA book

+Implemented :

 Time spent :